Mooresbridge Stakes

 The Mooresbridge Stakes is a Group 2 flat horse race in Ireland open to thoroughbreds aged four years or older.
 It is run over a distance of 1 mile and 2 furlongs (2,012 metres) at the Curragh in early May.

 History

 The event is named after Mooresbridge (or "Moore's Bridge"), a bridge close to the racecourse on the Curragh plain.

 For a period the race held Listed status.
 It was promoted to Group 3 level in 2003 and upgraded to Group 2 status in 2017.

 The Mooresbridge Stakes is currently sponsored by Coolmore Stud.
-Its sponsored title includes the name of Sottsass, a Coolmore stallion.
+Its sponsored title includes the name of City of Troy, a Coolmore stallion.

 Records

 Most successful horse since 1986 (2 wins):